postgrespro/pg_probackup/Documentation.md

     pg_probackup restore -B backup_dir --instance instance_name --remote-user=postgres --remote-host=192.168.0.2 --remote-port=2302

-Restore of ARCHIVE backups or performing PITR in remote mode requiare additional information: destination address, port and username for establishing ssh connection **from** a host with database **to** a host with backup catalog.
+Restoring of ARCHIVE backup or performing PITR in remote mode require additional information: destination address, port and username for establishing ssh connection **from** a host with database **to** a host with backup catalog.
 This information will be used by `restore_command` to copy via ssh WAL segments from archive to PostgreSQL 'pg_wal' directory.

 To solve this problem yo can use [remote-wal archive options](#remote-mode-options).